 The entrance to the house is just 10 pesos per person.
 Most of the furniture that has been used to decorate the house are replicas.
-However, some of the porcelain and pottery items do date back to the original owners.
+However, some of the porcelain and pottery items date back to the original owners.

 Admire the Iglesia San Juan de Dios

-The church of San Juan de Dios is an altogether more dark, imposing, and Gothic-looking church compared to others in Campeche.
+The church of San Juan de Dios is an altogether darker, more imposing, and Gothic-looking church compared to others in Campeche.
 It dates back to 1626 and was built with the dual purpose of serving as both a church and a hospital for the sick.

 In 1685, Campeche residents took shelter here while the city was under attack from pirates.
 Today, only the church portion of the building remains.
 Sadly, in the 1960s, part of the building was demolished to make way for new houses.

-Wander through the Campeche Botanical Gardens
+Wander through the Campeche botanical garden